captain-pool/HEP_Atlas_AutoEncoder/README.md

 ```
 One can also export the plots to JPEGs by passing the directory to export to using `--export_jpegs` tag
 Please check `$ python3 task.py -h` for more options.

+For the sample notebook, checkout [HEP_Atlas_AutoEncoder.ipynb](HEP_Atlas_AutoEncoder.ipynb).
+It is recommended to run the notebook on Google Colab.